Qualitative Liquid Chromatography/Tandem Mass Spectrometry

 Disease Overview

-Timely detection of in utero drug exposure is critical for effective management of withdrawal syndromes and long-term needs (social and medical) for exposed neonates.
-The actual time window for detecting exposure is unknown and is drug dependent, but is thought to represent approximately the last trimester.
+Timely detection of in utero drug exposure supports the identification and clinical management of affected neonates. , The actual time window for detecting exposure is drug dependent, but results are thought to represent approximately the last trimester of a full-term pregnancy.

-Detection of drugs depends on the following factors :
+Detection of drugs is subject to the following factors :

 - Extent of maternal drug use